 - I set up clear processes for each function, with data only from ERP as a base

-But I did not think much on it instead decided to enter management consulting and utilise knowledge gained to help multiple clients.
+But I did not think much about it instead decided to enter management consulting and utilize knowledge gained to help multiple clients.

 That’s when I quit my job and joined a group of Chartered Accountants in Pune (India) to start a company in 2015 called Ankekshan Consulting.

-The focus was to just do Management Consulting in the fields of Internal Audits, Internal Financial Controls (IFC), Due Diligences, Fraud Investigation Audits, Virtual CFO Services.
+The focus was to just do Management Consulting in the fields of Internal Audits, Internal Financial Controls (IFC), Due Diligence, Fraud Investigation Audits, Virtual CFO Services.

 Few of the directors in this company (including my co-founder in Logibricks – Aditya Kulkarni) were the ones I had done my articleship with and hence it was a natural choice to be co-founders in his venture.